tonirex/sg-aks-workshop/cluster-pre-provisioning/README.md

 **NOTE: There are no inbound rules required for AKS to run.
 The only time an inbound rule is required is to expose a workload/service.**

 First, we will create a Public IP address.
-Then we will create the Azure Firewall, along with all of the Network (think ports and protocols) and Application (think egress traffic based on FQDNs) rules.
+Then we will create the Azure Firewall, along with all the Network (think ports and protocols) and Application (think egress traffic based on FQDNs) rules.

-If you want to lockdown destination IP Addresses on some of the firewall rules, you will have to use the destination IP Addresses for the datacenter region you are deploying into; this is based on how AKS communicates with the managed control plane.
+If you want to lock down destination IP Addresses on some of the firewall rules, you will have to use the destination IP Addresses for the datacenter region you are deploying into; this is based on how AKS communicates with the managed control plane.
 The list of IP Addresses per region in XML format can be found and downloaded by clicking [here](https://www.microsoft.com/en-us/download/details.aspx?id=56519).

-**NOTE: Azure Firewall, like other Network Virtual Appliances (NVAs), can be costly; please be aware of this when deploying, especially if you intend to leave everything running.**
+**NOTE: Azure Firewall, just like any other Network Virtual Appliances (NVAs), can be costly; please be aware of this when deploying, especially if you intend to leave everything running.**

 ```bash
 # Add the Azure Firewall extension to Azure CLI in case you do not already have it.